MartinKjunior/BrukerToPy/brukertools/README.md

 - Scan ID: The number of the scan, e.g. 10, shown in paravision as E10 on the exam card.
 - Reco ID: The reconstruction number, e.g. 1.
 The default image is 1, any additional processing, such as returning phase images, will have a different reco id.
 Diffusion images are usually reco id 1.

-### Allows to do DTI processing of bruker data using DiPy package:
+### DTI processing of bruker data using DiPy package:

 **Prerequisites:**